 2. A premium tier with paid subscription

-The freemium version of Spotify allow users to browse through the catalogue of songs and play them.
-However, this music on demand service comes with advertisements that may interrupt a user’s entertainment.
-The mobile apps of Spotify has more restrictions in freemium version than the desktop or web apps.
+The freemium version of the Spotify app allows users to browse through the catalogue of songs and play them.
+However, this music on-demand service comes with advertisements that may interrupt a user’s entertainment.
+The mobile apps of Spotify have more restrictions in freemium version than the desktop or web apps.
 Advertisers who pay Spotify for their bending turns out to be a fundraising mode for the streaming platform.

 The premium version of Spotify offers uninterrupted access to music across all devices, including smartphones, tablets, and televisions.
-Along with a seamless user experience, the premium version facilitates downloading songs to their devices for offline listening and high quality audio.
-The subscription offers are available at varying rates- $4.99 a month for students, $9.99 per month for a regular account and $14.99 a month for a family account.
+Along with a seamless user experience, the premium version facilitates downloading songs to their devices for offline listening and high-quality audio.
+The subscription offers are available at varying rates- $9.99 a month for students, $12.99 per month for a couple's plan and $14.99 a month for a family account.

 By the end of Q1 2018, the company had 170 million monthly active users, of which 75 million were premium subscribers worldwide

-Branded Moments: This advertising model ensures that marketers are able to tell a story to right kind of user, at the right time.
-For example: A sportswear brand can target its audience when they hit the gym and tune in to workout playlist in the app.
+Branded Moments: This advertising model ensures that marketers are able to tell a story to the right kind of user, at the right time.
+For example, A sportswear brand can target its audience when they hit the gym and tune in to the workout playlist in the app.

-Sponsored Sessions: These ads offer an uninterrupted listening experience to users in exchange of a video.
+Sponsored Sessions: These ads offer an uninterrupted listening experience to users in exchange for a video.
 However, they are meant for selected countries and for mobile and computer users only.

 Video Takeover: Available for computer devices only, these ads are commercial breaks that are shown to users between the songs.